-Shortly after, similar laws were passed in North Carolina, California, and Oregon.
-Hawaii became the first state to legalize abortion requested by the pregnant woman in 1980, while New York repealed laws that were more than a century old, allowing the termination of pregnancies up to the 24th week.
+Similar laws were passed shortly after in North Carolina, California, and Oregon.
+Hawaii became the first state to legalize abortion(Ref) requested by pregnant women in 1980, while New York repealed laws that were more than a century old, allowing the termination of pregnancies up to the 24th week.

 Roe v.
 Wade Ruling

 On January 22, 1973, the U.S. Supreme Court ruled in the legal case Roe v.
 Wade that the Constitution of the United States generally protected the liberty of pregnant women to choose to have an abortion.

 Responses to Recent Reversal of Supreme Court Precedent

 On June 24, 2022, the US Supreme Court reversed the 50-year-old Roe v Wade ruling, which gave women the constitutional right to an abortion.
 The decision has made it possible for individual states to outlaw the practice, and it is anticipated that half of them will do so soon.
 A total of thirteen states have already enacted “trigger laws,” which automatically forbid abortion.
 About 36 million women of reproductive age are anticipated to lose access to abortions following the Supreme Court’s decision.
 Calling it “a tragic error,” President Joe Biden urged states to pass legislation authorizing the procedure.

 Abortion Restrictions by States

 A six-week abortion ban, with exceptions for rape and incest, was signed into law by Republican Governor Ron DeSantis in April.
 However, until the Florida Supreme Court rules on the constitutionality of the current 15-week ban, the law cannot go into effect.